 A C D E H G I M N O P R S T U V W

 Alexa app: The companion app for Alexa users to set up devices, change settings, and see the displayed output from interactions with Alexa.

 Alexa service / Alexa: The cloud-based voice service that powers devices such as the Amazon Echo, Amazon Echo Dot, Amazon Tap, and third party devices.

 Alexa skill: See skill.

 Alexa skills kit (ASK): A collection of APIs, tools, and documentation for giving Alexa new capabilities.
 See Getting Started with the Alexa Skills Kit.

-Alexa-enabled device: A device that provides access to Alexa.
+Alexa Built-in device: A device that provides access to Alexa.
 Examples include Amazon Echo, Amazon Echo Dot, Amazon Tap, and devices that use the Alexa Voice Service.

 Alexa Voice Service (AVS): Amazon’s intelligent cloud service that allows a developer to voice-enable any connected product with a microphone and speaker with a limited set of Alexa features.